SOTIF-SE/OpenBehavior/README.md

 Experiment records are provided in the `experiment_result/` directory.
 This directory contains the **raw result logs of all compared methods across the four functional scenarios**.

 Due to the large size of scenario execution data (e.g., simulation traces), **only representative and essential records are included in this repository**.
+All results can be **reproduced by following the instructions in the next section**, which automatically regenerate the failure scenarios.
+The complete dataset will be made available at the following location: //.

 Using OpenBehavior, we automatically discovered **25 failure scenarios** that expose diverse interaction-induced failures in Apollo.
 The following section presents **visual demonstrations of these discovered failure scenarios**.